ssbc/ssb-threads/readme.md

 Returns a pull stream that emits one thread object of messages under the root identified by `opts.root` (MsgId).

 * `opts.root`: a MsgId that identifies the root of the thread.
+* `opts.private`: optional boolean indicating that (when `true`) you want to get only private messages, or (when `false`) only public messages; **⚠️ Warning: you should only use this locally, do not allow remote peers to call `ssb.threads.thread`, you don't want them to see your encrypted messages.**
 * `opts.threadMaxSize`: optional number (default: Infinity).
 Dictates the maximum amount of messages in each returned thread object.
 Serves for previewing threads, particularly long ones.
 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.